psifx/psifx/docs/pages/audio.md

 - `--translate_to_english`: Whether to transcribe the audio in its original language or translate it to English (default: `False`).

 ### Enhanced Transcription
-Enhances transcription with diarization and speaker labels.
+Enhances the transcription using the speaker labels from the diarization process.
 ```bash
 psifx audio transcription enhance \
     --transcription Transcriptions/Mixed.vtt \